vechain-community/zkpvote-ui/README.md

 You can use any web server (Nginx, Apache, etc) to deploy the project, you just need to put the `dist` folder to the specified location.

 Because the project uses a browser history routing scheme, additional configuration is required, You can refer to [this link](https://router.vuejs.org/guide/essentials/history-mode.html#example-server-configurations).

+### Deploy your own IPFS Server

+You can refer to [this link](https://github.com/ipfs/go-ipfs#running-ipfs-inside-docker) to deploy your own IPFS server.

+#### Modify the configuration file

+The configuration file is stored in the `public/config.json`, edit the file to modify the configuration.